hirosystems/docs/docs/stacks.js/feature-guides/sign-messages.md

 ## Signature request / response payload

-Under the hood, `@stacks/connect` will serialize and deserialize data between your app and the Hiro Wallet.
+Under the hood, `@stacks/connect` will serialize and deserialize data between your app and the Leather Wallet.

 These payloads are tokens that conform to the [JSON Web Token (JWT) standard](https://tools.ietf.org/html/rfc7519) with additional support for the `secp256k1` curve used by Bitcoin and many other cryptocurrencies.